E12

 - Do not attempt DIY recharge: CELLA sealed systems require specific refrigerant and charging procedures.
 Contact a qualified technician to locate leaks, repair, evacuate, and recharge the system.

-- Component replacement: If a pressure sensor is used and diagnosed as faulty by a technician, it may be replaced along with any leaking components.
+- Component replacement: If a pressure sensor is used and diagnosed as faulty by a technician, it may be replaced along with any other leaking components.

 Advertisements